You may want to read:

 I am the biggest sinner that I know.
 The things that people have done to me do not compare to what I have done to God.
 All other sins cannot compare to the sin that I have committed.

 Paul understood this, even at the end of his life (1 Timothy 1:15).
 And he knew that his great God showed mercy on him, the chief of sinners.
-Most assuredly, I can extend a similar mercy toward others (Matthew 18:33).
+Most assuredly, I can extend similar mercy toward others (Matthew 18:33).

-Ask Questions – Typically, I charge into conflict making statements, rather than asking questions.
+Ask Questions – Typically, I charge into conflict, making statements rather than asking questions.
 I’m rarely suspicious of my tendency to be self-deceived, which motivates me to state my opinion with insufficient data.